-In a posting entitled “The Death of ECM and the Birth of Content Services”, Gartner decided that ECM had had its day.
+In a posting entitled “The Death of ECM and the Birth of Content Service (opens in new tab)s”, Gartner decided that ECM had had its day.
 ECM solutions were intended to serve as centralised platforms for managing all of an organisation’s content.
 In addition, these systems were also supposed to streamline content-driven process related to the retention and dissemination of business knowledge, case management, HR, regulatory compliance, risk management, and many other use cases.
 Unfortunately, the promise of ECM to help organisations better leverage the entirety of their information assets, while also improving operational efficiency via better workflow management, was never fully-realised.

 ECM has become important for businesses because it offers consistency in how information is managed across the organisation, which increases productivity.
 Users like the fact they can find content quickly and easily.
 But in some cases, ECM systems have been hijacked by enterprise architects who are out of touch with the way people actually work.